 While ants are not known to carry any diseases, they still spread detritus, unhygienic matter, and allergens on your property.
 They can also cause huge damage to phone, electricity and computer networks on your premises.

 At least one mass blackout in the UK has been caused by an out-of-control ant hive near electrical wires.
 Such incidents can easily start a fire.
 Though small, their mandibles are powerful enough to sever wires and damage your appliances.

 Although ants can nearly all bite or sting, a few cause significant reactions in humans.
 Because of their small size and mild sting people don't have to be worried, however, ant bites are often painful, especially for young kids and babies.

 Unlike cockroaches, few people are allergic to ants.
 However, ants can be much easily ingested than cockroaches.
 Their small size allows them to remain unnoticed in your food.
 They also leave a trail of pheromones some people are allergic to.
 Ant bites can result in swelling and inflammation.
 They usually do not need special treatment.

 Ants prevention is similar to roach prevention.
-If you’re wondering why do ants come in the house, tightly seal and store away all food.
+If you’re wondering why do ants come into the house, tightly seal and store away all food.
 Ants are even better than cockroaches at accessing hard-to-reach areas.
 Thus, an open box of oatmeal in the cupboard can result in an infestation.

-Make sure you sweep all surfaces after cooking, and clear up any debris.
+Make sure you sweep all surfaces after cooking and clear up any debris.
 Block off any access points, especially those at ground level.
 If you see ant mounds in your garden, slowly pour boiling hot water over them.
-This will not cause their complete extermination, but will keep their population at bay.
+This will not cause their complete extermination but will keep their population at bay.